-They are federally holy before baptism, and therefore are they baptized.
-The inward grace and virtue of baptism is not tied to the very moment of time when one is baptized—the fruit and power of it reaches to the whole course of life, and outward baptism is not so necessary that without it an infant is in danger of damnation.
+They are federally holy before baptism and therefore are they baptized.
+The inward grace and virtue of baptism are not tied to the very moment of time when one is baptized—the fruit and power of it reach to the whole course of life, and outward baptism is not so necessary that without it an infant is in danger of damnation.

 All who are present during baptisms are to look to their own baptism and repent of their sins against their covenant with God, to stir up their faith, to improve and make right use of their baptism, and of the covenant sealed between God and their soul.